“We aim to send all young people into an ever-changing world able and qualified to play their full part in it.”

 Careers Information

-At Clifton Community School, our Careers programme has the Gatsby Benchmarks at its centre.
+At Rawmarsh Community School, our Careers programme has the Gatsby Benchmarks at its centre.

 The Gatsby Benchmarks are a framework of 8 guidelines that define the best careers provision in schools and colleges.